-The panel will be immediately followed by the annual Radcliffe Day lunch, featuring an address by Jane Alexander, who was honored as an individual whose life and work have significantly and positively influenced society.
+The panel will be immediately followed by the annual Radcliffe Day lunch, featuring an address by Jane Alexander, who is being honored as an individual whose life and work have significantly and positively influenced society.

 Past Radcliffe Days have featured leaders in their fields, including the feminist pioneer Gloria Steinem; the first woman to serve on the United States Supreme Court, Sandra Day O’Connor; and the renowned novelist and critic Margaret Atwood.

-“From Artist to Audience"
+Panelists: "From Artist to Audience"

-Diane Paulus is the artistic director at the American Repertory Theater (A.R.T.) and a professor of the practice of theater in Harvard University’s English department.
+Diane Paulus '88 is the artistic director at the American Repertory Theater (A.R.T.) and a professor of the practice of theater in Harvard University’s English department.
 At the A.R.T., her groundbreaking work—including The Gershwins’ Porgy and Bess and Prometheus Bound—has transformed the audience experience.

-The poet, essayist, playwright, and teacher Elizabeth Alexander composed the renowned poem “Praise Song for the Day” and delivered it at the 2009 inauguration of President Barack Obama.
+The poet, essayist, playwright, and teacher Elizabeth Alexander RI '08 composed the renowned poem “Praise Song for the Day” and delivered it at the 2009 inauguration of President Barack Obama.
 She is the chair of the Department of African American Studies at Yale University.

-Mark Robbins is the executive director of the International Center of Photography, an institution dedicated to the practice and understanding of photography in all its forms.
+Mark Robbins RI '03 is the executive director of the International Center of Photography, an institution dedicated to the practice and understanding of photography in all its forms.
 He is an artist who uses photography to examine people and their built environment.
 Previously, Robbins was the dean of Syracuse University’s School of Architecture and served as the director of design at the NEA.

-Augusta Read Thomas is among the world’s most accomplished and original contemporary composers.
+Augusta Read Thomas BI '91 is among the world’s most accomplished and original contemporary composers.
 The American Academy of Arts and Letters cited the “unbridled passion and fierce poetry” embodied in her works and recognized her as “one of the most recognizable and widely loved figures in American music.”